valeian3/valeian3/README.md

 # Hello there! 👋
-I'm a front-end developer who finds joy in creating inspired, modern, and delightfully simple designs!
+I'm a front-end |web developer 👩‍💻 who finds joy in creating modern, and delightfully designs!

-👩‍💻 I'm currently crafting a warranty tracker, ensuring your gadget warranties are effortlessly monitored and always up-to-date for peace of mind!
+- 🌱 I’m currently learning user auth on client side,

-🧠 I'm currently learning NextJS and Tailwind CSS
+- 🧠 and learning user auth on server side using ExpressJS

 💬 Ask me anything
 <!--